 Name Туре Default Description remote-id integer 1 ID number of DataSource peer. remote-name string scr-0 Name of DataSource peer.
-Gets overridden by startup packet when the peer connection is made. remote-flags integer 0 DataSource peer flags.
+Gets overridden by the startup packet when the peer connection is made. remote-flags integer 0 DataSource peer flags.
+Gets overridden by the startup packet when the peer connection is made. remote-type integer 0 DataSource peer type.
 Gets overridden by the startup packet when the peer connection is made.

-Name Туре Default Description remote-type integer 0 DataSource peer type.
-Gets overridden by the startup packet when the peer connection is made.
-Possible values are "none" (0), "active" (1) or "contrib" (2). local-id integer datasrc-id ID number of the Liberator.
+Possible values are: "none" (0) "active" (1) "contrib" (2). local-id integer datasrc-id ID number of the Liberator.
 Sent to the DataSource peer. local-name string datasrc-name Name of the Liberator.
+Sent to the DataSource peer.

+Name Туре Default Description

+local-flags integer 0 Flags determining restart and reconnection behaviour.

+The flags can be ORed together (for example "sendfromseg recvautorepl

+ay").

-Sent to the DataSource peer. local-flags integer 0 Flags determining restart and reconnection behaviour.
-The flags can be ORed together (for example "sendfromseq recvautoreplay").
-Possible values: "none" or 0 No special restart/reconnection behaviour; "sendfromseq" or 1 When reconnecting, missed packets should be requested based on sequence number; "recvautoreplay" or 4 When restarting, this peer should accept replay updates. local-type integer 0 Data source type sent to the connecting peer.
-Possible values are "none" (0), "active" (1) or "contrib" (2). addr array of strings localhost Space-separated list of addresses to connect to if making the connection and not listening/ accepting the connection.
+Possible values: "none" or 0

+No special restart/reconnection behaviour.

+"sendfromseq" or 1 When reconnecting, missed

+packets should be requested based on sequence number. "recvautoreplay" or 4

+When restarting, this peer should accept replay updates.

+local-type integer 0 Data source type sent to the connecting peer.

+Possible values are: "none" (0)

+"active" (1) "contrib" (2)

+addr array of strings localhost Space-separated list of addresses to connect to if making the connection and not listening/ accepting the connection.

+See Note below.

-Name Туре Default Description port array of integers [no default] Space-separated list of ports to connect to if making the connection and not listening/ accepting the connection. queue-size integer 50 Message queue size. queue-delay float 0.1 Message queue delay in seconds. obj-hash-size integer datasrc-default- obj-hash-size Number of entries in active object hashtable. ssl boolean False Determines whether this connection should be made using SSL.
-For more information on SSL connections, see Making SSL connections with DataSources on page 123 request- timeout float 10 Time in seconds that the Liberator will wait for this DataSource peer to answer a request.
-Overrides the global request timeout option. heartbeat-time integer [disabled] Time in seconds between DataSource heartbeats. heartbeat- slack-time integer 2 Time in seconds after a heartbeat has not been received before disconnecting and trying to reconnect. label string peer[int] There must be a label set for each label used in the Data services section.
+port array of integers [no default] Space-separated list of ports to connect to if making the connection and not listening/ accepting the connection.
+See Note below.

+Name Туре Default Description queue-size integer 50 Message queue size. obj-hash-size integer datasrc-default- obj-hash-size Number of entries in active object hashtable. ssl boolean False Determines whether this connection should be made using SSL.
+For more information on SSL connections, see "Making SSL connections with DataSources" on page 129. request- timeout float -1 (no timeout) Time in seconds that the Liberator will wait for this DataSource peer to answer a request.
+When set to a positive value it overrides the global request timeout option source-request-timeout . heartbeat-time integer [disabled] Time in seconds between DataSource heartbeats.
+The two peers involved in a DataSource connection compare their heartbeat-time values and use the lowest.